Dual Cross-Attention Siamese Transformer for Rectal Tumor Regrowth Assessment in Watch-and-Wait Endoscopy: Methods

-\subsection{Implementation Details}
+\subsection{Implementation details}

-We used the Swin-Small variant with a patch size of $4\times4$ and window size of $7\times7$ for $224\times224$ inputs, initialized with ImageNet-pretrained weights~\cite{Deng2009}.
-All layers were fine-tuned.
-The classification head consisted of a linear layer, ReLU, dropout, and a final linear layer, producing logits corresponding to the tumor regrowth probability (class $=1$).

-In addition, Swin-based variants consisting of \textbf{Swin Small Single Image (Swin-S~SI)}, which serves as a non-Siamese baseline~\cite{SPIE_Endo}, and a simple feature contatenation based approach called \textbf{SSFC}, which performs feature concatenation at Stage~4 were trained and tested with identical data as SSDCA.
+To ensure robust performance, we performed stratified 5-fold cross-validation on the training set (N $=$ 135 patients).
+For each fold, the model with the best validation accuracy was selected for evaluation.
+All five models were then evaluated on the test set (N $=$ 62 patients), and the reported results in this paper are the mean and standard deviation across all of them.

-All models were fine-tuned using Adam (learning rate $2\times10^{-4}$) with a linear scheduler and 10-epoch warmup, and trained for 30 epochs with cross-entropy loss and a batch size of 8.
-Data augmentation included random $90^\circ$ rotations, horizontal flips, and vertical flips to address the limited size of colonoscopy datasets~\cite{ramesh2023dissecting}.
+All models were trained with cross-entropy loss with the Adam optimizer (learning rate: $2\times10^{-4}$) and a linear decay scheduler (warmup: N $=$ 10 epochs) with a batch size of 8 for 30 epochs.
+Random $90^\circ$ rotations, horizontal flips, and vertical flips were used as data augmentation.
 Balanced sampling was applied to mitigate class imbalance.
-To ensure robust performance in the low-data regime, we performed stratified 5-fold cross-validation.
-For each fold, the model with the best validation accuracy was selected, and reported results correspond to the mean and standard deviation across folds.
-All experiments were conducted in PyTorch~1.13.1 on NVIDIA GPUs.
+All experiments were conducted in PyTorch~1.13.1 on a single A40 NVIDIA GPU.

+We used the Swin-Small variant with a patch size of $4\times4$ and window size of $7\times7$ for $224\times224$ inputs, initialized with ImageNet-pretrained weights.
+In addition, two Swin-Small based variants were benchmarked: (1) consisting of just the single image (Swin-S~SI), which served as the non-Siamese baseline~\cite{SPIE_Endo}, and (2) a simple feature concatenation-based approach (SSFC), which performed feature concatenation at Stage \#4.
+Both variants were trained and evaluated with identical data as SSDCA.